 The beautiful thing is you will become friends with people you never expected, who will teach you and challenge you in new ways.

 I started running into them at other neighbourhood hot spots too.
 Turns out, being a regular is contagious.
-When I run into a Lili & Oli regular elsewhere at the local brunch joint for example, if they happen to be a regular at that place, I can piggyback on their status.
+When I run into a Lili & Oli customer elsewhere at the local brunch joint for example, if they happen to be a regular at that place, I can piggyback on their status.
 Sounds kind of weird, but it’s interesting how these dynamics play out.

-All in all, this has been such an enriching experience and I’ve deepened my connection to my neighbourhood and community.
+All in all, this has been such an enriching experience, and I’ve deepened my connection to my neighbourhood and community.
 I feel a sense of belonging that goes beyond getting almond milk at no extra charge.